Home / Articles / Best Mineral Sunscreen Guide

 Badger Mineral Sunscreen SPF 30 to 50

 USDA Certified Organic ingredients, manufactured with 100% solar power, and available in SPF 30, 40, and 50.
 Badger uses non nano zinc oxide (18.75% in SPF 30 products) and has been an EWG top rated brand for years.
 Certified cruelty free and reef safe.
+The Badger family of sunscreens covers face, body, and kids, all with the same simple ingredient philosophy.

 Active ingredient: Non nano zinc oxide 18.75%+